nstack/stackhut/README.md

 ## Installing the toolkit

-All toolkit releases can be found on the toolkit repo's [releases page](https://github.com/StackHut/stackhut-toolkit/releases).
+All toolkit releases can be found on the toolkit's repo [releases page](https://github.com/StackHut/stackhut-toolkit/releases).

 ### Binary/Standalone Install